-The CAC can assist you in making an informed decision by evaluating your football skills at this point in your playing career.
-The Committee will advise you whether you have the potential to be drafted in the first or second round, OR whether you should remain a student-athlete, maturing as a potential professional prospect while continuing your education.
+The College Advisory Committee (CAC) is a service provided by the NFL to assist you in your decision.
+The CAC evaluates your football skills and advises you whether you have the potential to be drafted in the first or second round, OR if you should remain a student-athlete maturing as a potential professional prospect while continuing your education.